vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 ### Deleting a stream

-You can delete a stream by issuing a `delete` statement.
+You can delete a stream by issuing a `DELETE` statement.
 This will stop the replication and delete the row.
 This statement is destructive.
 All data about the replication state will be permanently deleted.
+Note that the target table will be left as-is, potentially partially copied, and needs to be cleaned up separately, if desired.

 ## Other properties of VReplication